Malix-Labs/awesome_atomic/readme.md

 - [EndlessOS](https://endlessos.com/home/) - A Debian derivative distribution with a read-only root filesystem managed by OSTree and Flatpak for application delivery and update
 - [ChromeOS Flex](https://chromeenterprise.google/os/chromeosflex/) - the cloud-first, fast, easy-to-manage, and secure Chrome OS for PCs and Macs.
   - [ChromiumOS](https://www.chromium.org/chromium-os/chromiumos-design-docs/filesystem-autoupdate/) - Good design document on how Chromium implements its autoupdate mechanism
-- [rlxos](https://rlxos.dev/) - A immutable, independent general-purpose distribution with primary focus on single file per application.
+- [rlxos](https://rlxos.dev/) - A immutable, independent general-purpose distribution with a primary focus on single file per application.
 - [carbonOS](https://carbon.sh/) - An open operating system designed from the ground-up to be intuitive and robust.
 The [blog post](https://carbon.sh/blog/2021-11-25-release.html) explains the goals

 ## Toolboxes

-There historically have been a few versions of "toolbox", and we're probably to a point where it's more of a class of software than an individual project.
+There historically have been a few versions of "toolbox", and we're probably at a point where it's more of a class of software than an individual project.
 I classify toolboxes as "A terminal front end to container runtimes focusing on transparent ease of use of container images".
 Someone smarter please make a better definition.